 Your executive director, business manager, board treasurer, or accountant is likely to know and be able to provide your organization's DUNS number if you already have one.
-Organizations applying to the Arts Endowment have been required to have a DUNS number since October 1, 2003.
-Universities and most colleges, state entities and large organizations also are likely to already have DUNS numbers.
-If you are not sure, ask the D&B operator when you call to get one (see phone number below).

 Is there a fee for registering for a DUNS number?

 No. D&B should not charge you a fee.
 You are also not obligated to purchase any of their products.